 Hang on, folks.

-Late arriving show prep here.
+Late-arriving show prep here.

-Uh there is no crime here, ladies and gentlemen.
+There is no crime here, ladies and gentlemen.

-The president, these U.S. attorneys serve at his pleasure.
+The president, these U.S. attorneys, serve at his pleasure.

-There's I I know there's I that that's exactly right.
+I know that's exactly right.

-There is no way a court is gonna rule against executive well, depending on the judge.
+There is no way a court is going to rule against executive.

-But uh there uh uh depends on how much payback.
+But it depends on how much payback.

 If it's a liberal judge, depends on how much payback the liberal judge wants to exact for what happened.